Sections

 How I drink yerba:

-- then I heat up water in an electric kettle up to 70C (never boil the water to 100C),
+- then I heat up filtered water in an electric kettle up to 70C (never boil the water to 100C),

 - I pour in some water, include my *bombilla* (straw) and **gently** stir the content (to disappointment of some people),